ecmwf/earthkit-data/docs/source/release-notes/migration_1.0.0.rst

     # use the key method on the component
     f.time.base_datetime()

 Raw metadata keys are still available but they are only accessible either by using the "metadata." prefix in :func:`get` or through the :func:`metadata` method.
-E.g. if the Field was created from a GRIB message, we can access the "shortName" key from the raw metadata like this:
+E.g. if the :py:class:`~earthkit.data.core.field.Field` was created from a GRIB message, we can access the "shortName" key from the raw metadata like this:

 .. code-block:: python